esciencecenter-digital-skills/python-intermediate-development-gitlab/_episodes/42-software-reuse.md

 The software on your `main` branch is now ready for release.

-## Tagging a Release in GitHub
+## Tagging a Release in GitLab

-There are many ways in which Git and GitHub can help us make a software release from our code.
+There are many ways in which Git and GitLab can help us make a software release from our code.
 One of these is via **tagging**, where we attach a human-readable label to a specific commit.
 Let us see what tags we currently have in our repository: